-Personal training with Hannah is a wonderfully unique experience because her methods are based on a variety of philosophies and techniques.
-Hannah bridges the gap between physical rehabilitation programs and traditional exercise programs; and she collaborates with health professionals to develop exercise programs that compliment primary treatments (i.e. chiropractic treatments).
+Personal training with Hannah is a wonderfully unique experience because her methods are based on a wide variety of philosophies and techniques.
+Hannah bridges the gap between physical rehabilitation programs and traditional exercise programs; and she collaborates with health professionals to develop exercise programs that compliment primary treatments including chiropractic adjustments , acupuncture, massage therapy, physical therapy, reiki, and more.

 Hannah has developed her own techniques and methods over the past 12 years.
 Although she is continually learning about new concepts and techniques in order to provide the best quality of services.

-Lastly, Hannah believes it is important to provide services that are based on science ( evidence-based practice ), but she also believes that it is equally as important to value the art and intuition of an exercise specialist or personal trainer.
+Lastly, Hannah believes it is important to provide services that are based on science ( evidence-based practice ), but she also believes that it is equally as important to value the art and intuition of a health practitioner.

 What to expect with your initial assessment?

 The initial assessment is more than just a physical assessment.
-Therefore, Hannah does not just assess your weight, blood pressure and posture she is learning about you and what you want to accomplish.
+Therefore Hannah does not just assess your physical and physiological state, she is learning about you and what you want to accomplish.
 You are not a number working with some un-named health professional in a white lab coat.
 This trainer-client relationship is important to the success of your exercise program.

 What to expect with your first training session?